Fine Art Shippers are happy to share with you the latest fine art news and current events taking place in the world right now! Here goes!

 “New Now” fine art New York auction by Phillips

-Everything new is a well forgotten or at least slightly pestered old!
+Everything new is well forgotten or at least slightly pestered old!
 We are talking about the “New Now” auction for the first time held in New York this September.
 This is the way the Phillips auction house continues the well-known “Under the Influence” sale that gives the chance to absolutely new works and authors to take their place in the art market.
-Therefore, in the catalogue you can find inexpensive and intricate drawings created with ink or graphite pencil like “You are the Weather (Gravity High)” by Matthew Ritchie (estimated at $2,000-3,000; sold for $2,000) and even works made by fire like the torch drawing on paper “Cardinal” by Helen Altman (estimated at $1,000-2,000; sold for $1,000).
+Therefore, in the catalog, you can find inexpensive and intricate drawings created with ink or graphite pencil like “You are the Weather (Gravity High)” by Matthew Ritchie (estimated at $2,000-3,000; sold for $2,000) and even works made by fire like the torch drawing on paper “Cardinal” by Helen Altman (estimated at $1,000-2,000; sold for $1,000).
 In addition to these, you can also find more expensive works like “Nude (Bust)” created by the New York artist Joe Bradley (estimated at $300,000-500,000; sold for $221,000) or “Beautiful Kate (Variable Edition) AP2” by Tom Wesselmann (estimated at $25,000-35,000).
 However, it should be noted that the auction house keeps its word as the average prices have stayed reasonable.

 Philadelphia will see “The Wrath of the Gods”

 The Philadelphia Museum of Art has recently presented the exhibition called “The Wrath of the Gods: Masterpieces by Rubens, Michelangelo, and Titian.”
 It is dedicated to the famous Flemish painter Peter Paul Rubens and one of his best works, “Prometheus Bound” – an ambitious and large-scale painting inspired by Michelangelo and Titian.
-Thus, the exhibition also includes the drawing by Michelangelo titled “Tityus” from the British Royal Collection, and the large painting by Titian under the same name from the Prado Museum.
-It is worth saying that none of these works has previously been demonstrated next to the Rubens’s “Prometheus.”
+Thus, the exhibition also includes a drawing by Michelangelo titled “Tityus” from the British Royal Collection and a large painting by Titian under the same name from the Prado Museum.
+It is worth saying that none of these works has previously been demonstrated next to Rubens’s “Prometheus.”
 By placing these masterpieces together, curators have emphasized the impact of the Italian Renaissance geniuses on the Baroque painter.
 Moreover, the exhibition also presents a copy of the famous ancient Greek sculpture “The Laocoön and His Sons” created in 1805.
 It shows the Trojan priest and his sons attacked by sea serpents.
 The original statue discovered at the beginning of the XVI century has become widely known as one of the most impressive images of pain and punishment in the history of art.
 By the way, Rubens also made sketches of Laocoön developing his own aesthetics of horror.
 Among other exhibits, you can find the works by two artists from Northern Europe: Hendrik Goltzius from the Netherlands and a Flemish painter Michiel Coxcie.
 “The Wrath of the Gods: Masterpieces by Rubens, Michelangelo, and Titian” exhibition at the Philadelphia Museum of Art will run until December 6, 2015.

 100,000 balloons in the heart of London

 One day, the famous French artist Charles Petillon decided to show the “heartbeat” of London.
 Thus, the “Heartbeat” installation was born!
-It represents about 100,000 white balloons floating inside the London’s 19-century market building in Covent Garden.
+It represents about 100,000 white balloons floating inside London’s 19-century market building in Covent Garden.
 These balloons “pulsate” and change colors like the beating heart of this historic area.
 According to the artist himself, the main idea of the work is to change the way in which people see the things they live alongside each day without really noticing them.
 The outdoor art installation will be on view until 27 September, so hurry up to see such a fascinating show!

 These were the latest top stories and most discussed fine art news that we have gathered from around the world!
 Stay with Fine Art Shippers to learn more and do not forget that we are always ready to help you with the transportation, packing and crating, as well as storage of any of your precious artworks!